 Which Small Animal Is the Best Pet for You?

-So you have decided you want a small animal but you are uncertain which kind of small animal would best suit your life.
-Below are many of the common pets you’ll find as well as some more unusual ones.
-They’ll be a range of personalities, possibilities, space requirements and budgets to keep these guys but you should find at least one to look further into.
+So, you have decided you want a small animal but aren't sure which kind would best suit your life.
+Below are many different ideas—some of which are more common, as well as some that are more unusual.
+These animals represent a range of personalities, possibilities, space requirements, and budgets, but hopefully you will find at least one or two ideas to explore further.

 Some of the Sweet Vocalizations Degus Make

 Duprasi, or “fat-tailed gerbils,” are fairly rare but you can sometimes find them.
 Depending on their lineage and the amount of socialization they get, they can be nippy or docile.
 They are an active creature that loves a wheel and can be kept in a ten-gallon tank.
 They love a dust bath to keep their coats in condition.
 Males can be kept happily in same-sex groups or pairs whereas females much prefer to live a solitary life, only seeing a male companion when they are in the mood to breed.
 They are small animals with very soft fur and can live up to five years.

 A Very Nice Set Up and a Very Happy Duprasi

 Dwarf hamsters come in several different species and probably hundreds of colors.
 Unlike their larger cousins, the Syrian hamsters, these guys generally do best in pairs or groups of any sex or combination.
 Be careful, though, as they are very prolific breeders!
 A pair can live happily in a ten-gallon tank, and if properly bred and socialized these guys can be super sweet and enjoy handling.
 Their diet isn’t particularly fussy and a commercial seed mix is usually fine by them.

 Downfalls are that they do have an odor and don’t live particularly long, maybe two years at their max.
 That being said, they’re one of the cheapest pets on this list, often being found for $5-10.